-Stay up to date with the latest situation
+Stay up to date with the latest situation and advice.
+That includes annoucments from the Weather Centre.

 Forecasting floods depends on the type and nature of the events which trigger them.
 Short periods of intense rainfall can cause flash flooding, longer periods of widespread heavy rain can cause rivers to overflow and storm surges can cause coastal flooding.